charmbracelet/bubbletea/tutorials/basics/README.md

 		// Our to-do list is a grocery list
 		choices:  []string{"Buy carrots", "Buy celery", "Buy kohlrabi"},

-		// A map which indicates which choices are selected.
-We're using
+		// A bool slice which indicates which choices are selected.
-		// the map like a mathematical set.
-The keys refer to the indexes
-		// of the `choices` slice, above.
-		selected: make(map[int]struct{}),
+		selected: []bool{false, false, false},
 	}
 }
 ```